 Denmark, WA

 Toying with the idea of a tree change?
 One night at Upland Farm in Western Australia’s Great Southern region and you’ll be scheming how to make the serene country life your reality.
-Everything about this sustainable guest house celebrates its rural location — from the warm, iron ash exterior and the oversized windows that welcome panoramic views, to the cosy furnishings that were chosen for their tonal relationship to the outdoors.
-If time permits, stick around on a Sunday to visit the nearby Kwoorabup Community Markets for a local produce haul that will beg to be whipped into a comforting meal in the self-contained kitchen.
+Everything about its sustainable two-bedroom cabins, Dune and Vine, celebrates the rural location — from the warm, iron ash exterior and the oversized windows that welcome panoramic views, to the cosy furnishings that were chosen for their tonal relationship to the outdoors.
+The addition of two divine one-bedroom cabins, Wren and Forest, complete the experience for couples with stunning concrete baths in both.
+If time permits, stick around on a Sunday to visit the nearby Kwoorabup Community Markets for a local produce haul that will beg to be whipped into a comforting meal in the self-contained kitchens.
 When stomachs grow full and the sky turns dark, head out to the firepit for a nightcap under the stars.

 HIDDEN CABINS